 Tipping is the unfortunate result of a fortunate event.
 While an organization would typically be thrilled to receive such a significant contribution, it may — by virtue of a single donation — lose the benefits of being a public charity if its public support drops below 10 percent.

-In the U.S., a public charity will only default to private foundation status if it fails the public support test for 2 consecutive years over a 5-year reporting period.
+In the U.S., a public charity will only default to private foundation status if it fails the public support test for two consecutive years over a 5-year reporting period.
 A foreign organization seeking an equivalency determination (ED), however, is tested on a single 5-year reporting period.
-Therefore, the consequences of tipping in 1 year can mean that the organization will fail to qualify as an international public charity equivalent.
+Therefore, the consequences of tipping in one year can mean that the organization will fail to qualify as a public charity equivalent.

 Although an organization cannot entirely control its public support, there are steps it can take to proactively help prevent tipping.
 For example, an organization can

-- Actively seek donations from public sources, meaning other U.S. public charities, international public charity equivalents, and government agencies, which count in full toward an organization's public support calculation.
+- Actively seek donations from public sources, meaning other U.S. public charities, foreign public charity equivalents, and government agencies, which count in full toward an organization's public support calculation.

 - Seek to diversify funding sources by attracting donations, either from the general public through fundraisers or online donation mechanisms or from other grantmakers.